1:1 Domestic Abuse Prevention Programme

 A full final report completed by an expert risk assessor that can be used in court proceedings.

-Please note that all client's will first need to attend a suitability assessment if they have not completed a risk assessment with DV-ACT.
+Please note that all clients will first need to attend a suitability assessment if they have not completed a risk assessment with DV-ACT.

 Who is the treatment programme for?